 Twelve potential hollow bearing trees have been identified within the development footprint.
 However, only one hollow-bearing tree is being removed as part of the proposal.
-Therefore, this will mitigate the effects to threatened species in the locality and the threatened ecological community that occurs within the study area.
+A total of four (4) hollows were identified within this tree, these hollows will be offset by artificial nestboxes with two (2) microbat and two (2) parrot nestboxes to be installed within retained vegetation on the site, as to avoid a net loss of hollows within the site.
+Therefore, this will mitigate the effects to threatened species in the locality and the threatened ecological community that occurs within the site.
+Refer to Appendix 10 Hollow Bearing Trees for a list of habitat trees identified within the site.